Brumby: Environmental impacts

+The Sahul is a biome which has undergone significant changes since the Pleistocene, and the roles once filled by its native megafauna were largely removed.
+There have been proposal to reassess the potentials of newly introduced biotic components to prompt the continent's ecological productivity, describing equids as ecosystem engineers in the Anthropocene.
+However, this radical and less studied concept has received mixed reactions and criticisms from scientific communities.

+On average, 20% of the feral horse population dies each year, mainly from drought, poisonous plants and parasites.
+Few feral horses reach 20 years of age.
+The maximum possible rate that feral horse numbers can increase is 20–25% per year.

 Horses were first described as pests in Australia in the 1860s.
 Their environmental impact may include soil loss, compaction, and erosion; trampling of vegetation; reduction in the vastness of plants; increased tree deaths by chewing on bark; damage to bog habitats and waterholes; spreading of invasive weeds; and various detrimental effects on population of native species.
 In some cases, when feral horses are startled, they may damage infrastructure, including troughs, pipes, and fences.
 However, brumbies are also credited for helping keep tracks and trails clear for bush walkers and service vehicles in some areas.
 In recent years, the impact of bushfires has exacerbated the impact of brumbies as native species struggle to adapt to climate change.